Pugl (PlUgin Graphics Library) is a minimal portable API for GUIs which is

 ./waf test --gui-tests

-Several example programs are included that serve as both manual tests and
+The `examples` directory contains several programs that serve as both manual

 * `pugl_embed_demo` shows a view embedded in another, and also tests